agerwitz/shield/README.md

 );
 ```

-STORES stores the destination of backup data, i.e. an S3 bucket, local file system directory, etc.  Each record identifies a destination, the method by which to store and retrieve backup data to/from it ('plugin') and specific connection information required ('endpoint')
+STORES stores the destination of backup data, i.e. an S3 bucket, local file system directory, etc.  Each record identifies a destination, the method by which to store and retrieve backup data to/from it ('plugin') and specific connection information required ('endpoint').

 ```sql
 CREATE TABLE stores (